MicrosoftDocs/OfficeDocs-SkypeForBusiness/Lync/LyncServer/lync-server-2013-desktop-client-comparison-tables.md

 1 For Skype for Business Online, Microsoft 365, or Office 365 users, Lync 2010 Attendant is not supported.

-2 For Skype for Business Online and/or Microsoft 365 users, this feature is not available.
+2 For Skype for Business Online, Microsoft 365, or Office 365 users, this feature is not available.

 </div>